dutta-arka/Transit-Detect/README.md

 + Zip the final file and download that.

 ## Tabulating Data
 A tabulation format of all the data is given in data.csv.
-[Final Data Sheet 1; Of confirmed RV planets](https://docs.google.com/spreadsheets/d/1i95u_nRxyQGhKAlw-9guYQfdSYQ4seXdPk9JbY0Tunw/edit?usp=sharing)
+[Final Data Sheet](https://docs.google.com/spreadsheets/d/1i95u_nRxyQGhKAlw-9guYQfdSYQ4seXdPk9JbY0Tunw/edit?usp=sharing)

 ## Vetting